Parashah 27: Tazria (She conceives)

 Brit Chadashah reading:

-We also learn in today's Brit Chadasha ("New Testament") portion that Yeshua HEALED people with diseases - which confirms that He was YHWH-Come-in-the-Flesh!
+We also learn in today's Brit Chadasha ("New Testament") portion that Yeshua HEALED people with diseases - which confirms that He was truly YHWH's Divine Messiah!
 What other human being has ever been able to heal people, walk on water, turn water into wine or raise the dead?

 Matthew 8: 1.
 And when he descended from the mountain, large crowds followed him.
 2. And behold a certain leper came and worshipped him and said, "If you my master desire, you are able to make me clean."
 3. And Y'shua stretched out his hand and touched him and said.
 I desire, be clean.
 And in that moment his leprosy was cleansed.
 4. And Y'shua said to him, Why look to telling a man, rather show yourself to the priests and offer the offering as Moshe commanded for their testimony.
 (See Leviticus 13:2, 49; 14:2)